tekiegirl/resources/download-instructions.md

 - [Download files, without using Git](#without-using-git)
 - [Clone the repository using Git or Github Desktop](#using-git)

+If you cannot, or don't want to, download you can follow the [fork instructions](fork-instructions.md) instead.

 ## Without using Git
 There are, again, a couple of options:
 ## Download individual files